 Finally, if you like taco salad that you eat with crunchy chips, then you can still love this version!
 Just bake those spiralized sweet potatoes until crispy.
 This will give you a crunchy base for your vegan taco salad, as well as give a satisfying crunch to each bite.
 Need help getting the noodles crispy?
 Make sure to rub in the oil with your hands, so every bit of sweet potato is covered.
 Spread out the noodles on the baking sheet, to give them a bit of breathing room.
 And don't be afraid to broil them (watching closely!) at the end of baking to finish.

-Whole foods to help you THRIVE
+Whole Foods to Help You THRIVE

-This vegan taco salad recipe comes directly from the pages of my Thrive 7-Day Reset.
+This vegan taco salad recipe comes directly from the pages of my Seasonal Cleanse.
 This reset is NOT: a juice cleanse, a punishment, or a starvation diet.
-It’s not a diet at all.
+It's not a diet at all.
 It is a week long, whole food, plant based meal plan designed to help you reset your body, eating habits, sleeping habits, energy levels, and more.
 Yes people often lose weight while doing this, because your fueling your body with 100% plants (delicious ones, I might add).
-Yet even greater, you’ll find that following this plan for 7 days will bring you better, more restful sleep.
+Yet even greater, you'll find that following this plan for 7 days will bring you better, more restful sleep.
 It will give help your body feel energized, and clear brain fog.

 I knew I needed to do more than survive in my life, so I created a plan to help me and this community THRIVE.
 And guess what?
 It did just that!

 Spiralized Vegan Taco SaladRate this Recipe Print Recipe

 - 1 teaspoon chili powder

 - ½ teaspoon cumin (ground)